-The Confluence project will develop a large research resource by 2020 to uncover breast cancer genetics through genome-wide association studies (GWAS).
+The Confluence project will develop a large research resource to uncover breast cancer genetics through genome-wide association studies (GWAS).
 The resource will include at least 300,000 breast cancer cases and 300,000 controls of different races/ethnicities.
 This will be accomplished by the confluence of existing GWAS and new genome-wide genotyping data to be generated through this project.

 Broad scientific aims that can be addressed through this resource include:

 - To discover susceptibility loci and advance knowledge of etiology of breast cancer overall and by subtypes.

 - To develop polygenic risk scores and integrate them with known risk factors for personalized risk assessment for breast cancer overall and by subtypes.

 - To discover loci for breast cancer prognosis, long-term survival, response to treatment, and second breast cancer.